ch-stark/argocdpoliciesblog/blog.md

    In the above all yaml files would be used to generate a single Policy.

-   Please note that you can also generate Policies from folder which contain a Kustomization.
+   Please note that you can also generate Policies from folders which contain a `Kustomization`.

    Let's check the following example: